 Accomplished glassblower, David Jacobson has been honing his craft for over 26 years.
 Trained in the Venetian Style of glassblowing, which incorporates elegant shapes, rich colors and masterful techniques, David creates brightly colored functional objects as well as one-of-a-kind sculptures.

 David moved to Maine in 2003 to pursue his life long dream of becoming a full time glassblower.
-David has continues to expand his craft learning other world wide masters.
+David has continued to expand his craft learning from other world wide masters.
 His work can be found in major collections, galleries, and shops around the country.
-David offers classes and private instruction at his beautiful home studio in Montville, Maine.
+David offers classes and private instruction at his beautiful home-studio in Montville, Maine.